Planet Labs Imagery: The Entire Earth, Everyday

 The next acquisition was SkySAT satellite from Google’s Terra Bella.
-And this time, when Planet acquired SkySAT, this transformed their fleet into even higher resolution data (1-meter).
-In addition, SkySAT gives the capabilities for James Bond style full-motion black and white video.
+And this time, when Planet acquired SkySAT, this transformed its fleet into even higher resolution data (1-meter).
+Also, SkySAT gives the capabilities for a James Bond style full-motion black and white video.
 Perfect for spies, or anyone who wants video footage from space.

 Planet has a growing fleet.
 And it has revolutionized the satellite industry with an entirely different approach.
 Now that you have some background on Planet’s satellites, here’s how can you use Planet’s products.

 If you want to search, filter and find imagery within an area of interest, then Planet’s Explorer Beta is your best option.
 This is one of the neatest satellite web viewers because of how it gives monthly previews.
 For example, in February, the snow cover dominates the North.

 But in August, you can see how the snow recedes in the North